Discover the prettiest towns and villages in The Cotswolds.

-Is there any region in England prettier than The Cotswolds?
+Is there any region in England more picturesque than The Cotswolds?
 Good question.

 Gorgeous rural landscapes are punctuated with cuter-than-cute villages and the result is a beautiful area that draws people from around the world to explore.